Do I Need a Permit to Install a Diesel Engine such as a Generator?

 Part 60 Subpart IIII

 This regulation applies to newer engines, including emergency generators, of approximately 2007 model year and newer.
+With limited exceptions, this regulation for stationary engines essentially points to the emission standards for non-road engines found in 40 CFR Part 89 and 1039.
 Its requirements fall primarily on the engine manufacturer to manufacture compliant engines meeting progressively more stringent emission standards for newer model years.
 The emission standards vary based on year of manufacture, size of the engine and in some cases the intended use of the engine.
-While most engines manufactured after 2014 must meet the Tier 4 emission standards which require advanced nitrogen oxide emission controls consisting of a selective catalytic reduction (SCR) catalyst and the injection of diesel exhaust fluid (DEF)1, some engines are still manufactured today to less stringent emission standards if they are for emergency use only.
+While most engines manufactured after 2014 must meet the Tier 4 emission standards which require advanced nitrogen oxide emission controls consisting of a selective catalytic reduction (SCR) catalyst and the injection of diesel exhaust fluid (DEF)1, some engines are still manufactured today to less stringent emission standards if they are for emergency use only or large (>750 bhp) non-genset applications.
 If the engine is certified for emergency use only the operator must restrict its operation to emergency use only.
 The engine emission certification label will state if the engine is so restricted.
 Before purchasing any engine, be sure to verify if it is restricted to emergency use only.
 Such engines may never be used for, or converted, to non-emergency operation at any point in the future.
 Regardless of the engine emission certification level, the operator of the engine must use only ULSD fuel and must maintain the engine in accordance with manufacturer recommendations and in a manner consistent with good air pollution control practices for minimizing emissions.

-1For engines greater than 750 bhp (560 kW) that are not a component of a genset, the Tier 4 emission standards may likely be met without the need for a selective catalytic reduction (SCR) catalyst and the injection of diesel exhaust fluid (DEF).
+1For stationary engines manufactured and labeled emergency use only, Subpart IIII does not require them to meet the latest (Tier 4) emission standards as established for non-road engines in 40 CFR Part 89 and 1039.
+Such stationary emergency use only labeled engines are allowed to meet Tier 3 for engines less than 750 bhp and Tier 2 for engines greater than 750 bhp.
+In addition, non-road engines greater than 750 bhp (560 kW) that are not a component of a genset, the Tier 4 emission standards may likely be met without the need for a selective catalytic reduction (SCR) catalyst and the injection of diesel exhaust fluid (DEF).